Frequently Asked Questions

 1What is the difference between interment, inurnment and entombment?

-Interment refers to traditional, in ground casket burial while entombment is for above ground placement in a building (crypt) or in a private estate.
+Interment refers to traditional, in ground casket burial while entombment is for above ground placement in a building (crypt) or in a private mausoleum.
 Inurnment refers to the placement of cremated remains, either in the ground or above ground in a niche or columbarium.

 2What is at-need vs. pre-need?

 At-need is defined as making arrangements for burial for a loved one who has recently deceased, usually within 24-48 hours after a death has occurred.
 Pre-need refers to arrangements made together by a family before the need arises.

 3Are there benefits to planning my cemetery arrangements in advance?

 Yes, there are many benefits to planning before a need arises.
 Families may decide together what type of arrangements they want under less duress, what they want to spend, and the location of their burial estate.
 This not only saves time and money, but preserves life insurance and gives family the peace of mind knowing they have taken care of these details in advance.

 5Do you offer special discounts for military and public safety personnel?

 Dulaney Valley Memorial Gardens offers military and public safety personnel and their families various incentives which may lower their cost of arrangements.
 Please inquire for more details.

 6Do veterans need to complete documentation for their burial?
 Obtain a marker?